A North Carolina judge is blocking journalists from his courtroom. One objected — and got handcuffed.

 Then came a hearing in another notable case: Sandrea Brazee, a 52-year-old White woman, was accused of driving her truck toward two 12-year-old girls of color, one of them the daughter of a prominent local activist.

-So the three newspapers — the News and Observer, the Triad City Beat and the Alamance News — filed their a motion demanding access.
+So the three newspapers — the News and Observer, Triad City Beat and Alamance News — filed their motion demanding access.
 And once again, Brosseau couldn’t get into the court.
-“I was told, reporters couldn’t go in, and when I said I wanted a hearing and am entitled to a hearing, I was told ‘there’s his parking spot, you can talk to the judge when he gets out.’"
+“I was told, reporters couldn’t go in, and when I said I wanted a hearing and am entitled to a hearing, I was told ‘there’s his parking spot, you can talk to the judge when he gets out.’ "

-But Boney, a journalist for some 30 years and local fixture, managed to get inside Wilkins’ courtroom.
+But Boney, a journalist for some 30 years and local fixture, managed to get inside Wilkins’s courtroom.
 He had just hand-delivered a letter to top judges, asking for help and citing the state constitution’s guarantee that “all courts shall be open.”
-When Wilkins noted the motion and asked if there was a lawyer there related to it.
-Boney stood up and identified himself as a publisher — but, according to Boney, Wilkins cut him off and said he had already ruled on the matter.
+When Wilkins noted the motion and asked if there was a lawyer there related to it, Boney stood up and identified himself as a publisher — but, according to Boney, Wilkins cut him off and said he had already ruled on the matter.

-“He said if I didn’t leave, he would hold me in contempt, and I said, ‘your honor, I believe I’m entitled to be here and I’d like to explain,’" Boney recalled.
+“He said if I didn’t leave, he would hold me in contempt, and I said, ‘Your honor, I believe I’m entitled to be here and I’d like to explain,’ " Boney recalled.
 The judge said the courtroom wasn’t closed to the public, motioning to the roughly two dozen there, Boney said, but that “It’s closed to you.”
 According to Boney, the judge never specifically invoked the pandemic.

 ‘The norms have broken down’: Shock as journalists are arrested, injured by police while trying to cover the story

-That’s when Boney was handcuffed “in a manner I thought was unnecessarily rough," the publisher said, and taken out of the court house.
+That’s when Boney was handcuffed “in a manner I thought was unnecessarily rough," the publisher said, and taken out of the courthouse.
 The hearing continued.

 Because Brosseau couldn’t be in the courtroom for the hearing, she had to rely on lawyers in the case to tell her what happened.
 While Brazee was initially charged with two felony counts of assault with a deadly weapon, prosecutors told Brosseau they couldn’t prove those charges and reduced them to misdemeanors.
 Brazee pleaded guilty and was sentenced to 12 months probation and two 60-day jail sentences that were suspended, Brosseau reported.